PHOTO

-The courage, humanity, endurance and sacrifice of Eugowra community members on and since 14 November 2022 has inspired a new honour from the Royal Humane Society of NSW.
+durance and sacrifice of Eugowra community members on and following the tragic flood of 14 November 2022 has inspired a new honour from the Royal Humane Society of NSW.

 Eugowra is the recipient of the inaugural Community Resilience Award, presented by Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales, as Patron of The Royal Humane Society of NSW at Government House.